 - Avoid organized tours and travel independently to destinations.
 Tours are generally expensive, but if you want to book one, use this!

-- Always pay with card to avoid withdrawing fees. if you use Revolut you won’t have any additional cost!
+- Always pay with a card to avoid withdrawing fees.
+If you use Revolut (or a similar card), you won’t have any additional cost!

 Should you tip in Israel?

-In other services like taxis, service stations, hotels, workers don’t typically expect tips.
+In other services like taxis, service stations, and hotels, workers don’t typically expect tips.

 How to travel in Israel